madhanganesh/taskpad/README.md

 ## Architecture

 This is a SPA with a Go BE.
 The API uses Postgres to store tasks and other entities.

+## Steps to run

+1. Clone the repo
+2. Run the server - npm start
+3. Run the client
+   a. cd ui
+   b. npm start

+Please see the command in npm start of server.

+- It requires https://github.com/codegangsta/gin [gin] to installed
+- It requires fe environment variables:
+  - Postgres DB details
+  - Auth0 client ID